 “Wetland Communities in the US”

-Abstract: Sea level rise threatens human communities on the coast.
-Conserving coastal wetlands is increasingly seen as an adaptation response that can protect human communities by absorbing storm surge.
-How many people currently benefit from the protective benefits of coastal wetlands?
-Who are they?
-This research seeks to quantify and profile “wetland communities” in coastal states using data science techniques.
-Global institutions, national and local governments, non-profits, practitioners and scientists are currently promoting wetland conservation as an adaptation response.
+Abstract: Sea level rise threatens human communities on the coast with a variety of hazards including erosion and flooding.
+However, these risks are reduced in locations where coastal wetlands provide a natural buffer that absorbs the force of waves created by storms.
+As a result, global institutions, national and local governments, non-profits, practitioners and scientists are currently promoting wetland conservation as an effective adaptation response to climate change.
 This increased interest means investment dollars and planning resources are going into wetland conservation.
-The motivation behind this work is to provide useful information for researchers, policymakers, and communities interested in wetland restoration or protection and prioritizing projects.
+The motivation behind this work is to provide information about the number of people and types of communities that would benefit from wetlands that could be useful to researchers, policymakers, and communities interested in restoration or conservation.

 “The Prototype of a Cloud Store for Distributed Acoustic Sensing Data”